-The Mid-Career Research Fellowship scheme aims to support researchers, who have completed their PhD within the last 10 years, to continue their progress towards becoming independent researchers and leaders in the dementia field.
-It also provides an opportunity for mid-career researchers to establish their own research programs.
+The Mid-Career Research Fellowship scheme aims to support researchers, who have completed their PhD within the last 10 years (accounting for career interruptions), to continue their progress towards being internationally recognised leaders in the dementia field.
+It also provides an opportunity for mid-career researchers to establish their own independent research programs.